 Here are some of the more common causes of summertime injuries.

 The weather is warm and the days are longer, which means you’re ready to get outdoors and have some fun with friends.
 Beach volleyball, company baseball and softball, racquetball, basketball, golfing, and more are thoroughly enjoyed during summer.
-The extra activities put you more at risk for sprains and strains, muscle aches, and sports injuries like tendonitis.
+The extra activities put you more at risk for sprains and strains, muscle aches, and sports injuries like tendinitis.
 Staying hydrated, taking breaks as needed, and stretching can help minimize the risk of a recreational sports injury.

 Slip and Falls